 The information stored in the MCZ herpetology collection is of great historical value and nearly unparalleled in the research opportunities it provides in systematics, biogeography, ecology, morphology, and many other aspects of the biology of amphibians and reptiles.

-Specimen data for the MCZ Herpetology collection is available for search online (Amphibians, Reptiles, Micrographs) as well as through Herpnet and GBIF.
+Specimen data for the MCZ Herpetology collection is available for searching online through MCZbase (Amphibians, Reptiles, Micrographs) as well as through Herpnet and GBIF.